Lost Gardens of Heligan

 Lost Gardens of Heligan Review

 These sprawling grounds have something for all garden lovers, as well as an intriguing history.
 Begun by the Tremayne family in the late 18th century, they were rediscovered and spruced up in the early 1990s by former rock music producer Tim Smit (the force behind the Eden Project).
 In Victorian times the gardens displayed plants from around the British Empire.
-The Jungle Zone contains surviving plants from this era, including a lone Monterey pine, as well as giant redwood and clumps of bamboo.
-The Italian Garden and walled Flower Gardens are delightful, but don't overlook the Fruit and Vegetable gardens or Flora's Green, bordered by a ravine.
+The Jungle area contains surviving plants from this era, including a lone Monterey pine, as well as giant redwood and clumps of bamboo.
+The Italian Garden and walled Flower Gardens are delightful, but don't overlook the fruit and vegetable gardens or Flora's Green, bordered by a ravine.
 It's easy to spend half a day here.
-Guided tours costing £2 are available daily at 11:30.
+Guided tours can be arranged for groups.
 Travel via St. Austell to avoid confusing country lanes, then follow signs to Mevagissey.

 View deals in The West Country for vacation packages, hotels, airfare, and more from our partners!More